microsoft/msticpy/README.md

 - DNS domain
 - Hashes (MD5, SHA1, SHA256)
 - Windows file paths
-- Linux file paths (this is kind of noisy because a legal linux file path can have almost any character)
+- Linux file paths (this is kind of noisy because a legal Linux file path can have almost any character)

 You can modify or add to the regular expressions used at runtime.